mauzeh/hangman-api/README.md

 **/games (POST)**

-Start a new game
+### Start a new game ###

-- A list of words can be found in the MySQL database.
+A list of words can be found in the MySQL database.
 At the start of the game a random word should be picked from this list.

 **/games/[:id] (PUT)**

-Guess a started game
+### Guess a started game ###

-- Guessing a correct letter doesn’t decrement the amount of tries left
+- Guessing a correct letter does not decrement the number of tries left.

-- Only valid characters are a-z
+- Only valid characters are a-z.

 ## Response ##

-Every response should contain the following fields:
+Every response contains the following fields:

 *word*: representation of the word that is being guessed.
-Should contain dots for letters that have not been guessed yet (e.g. aw.so..)
+Contains dots for letters that have not been guessed yet (e.g. aw.so..).

-*tries_left*: the number of tries left to guess the word (starts at 11)
+*tries_left*: the number of tries left to guess the word (starts at 11).

-*status*: current status of the game (busy|fail|success)
+*status*: current status of the game (`busy` | `fail` | `success`).